DIWIFT: Discovering Instance-wise Influential Features for Tabular Data: Empirical Evaluations

-As discussed in Section \ref{methodSec}, the feature selection model and IF calculator is the main components of DIWIFT.
-In order to understand the respective effects of these two components, we conduct ablation studies on real-world datasets.
-The results are shown in Figure \ref{ablation}.
-In Figure \ref{ablation}, "w/o influence" means removing the IF calculator while keeping the feature selection model, and "No-selection" indicates both the feature selection model and IF calculator is removed.
-For the results in Figure \ref{ablation}, we can see that removing any term will hurt the performance in all the cases.
-Note that, "w/o influence" is worse than DIWIFT, but still better than "No-selection", which indicates that the self-attention mechanism could also be a feature selector.
+As described in Section~\ref{methodSec}, the feature selection module and the IF calculator are the core modules of our DIWIFT.
+To analyze their respective roles, we conduct ablation studies on our DIWIFT using the four real-world datasets.
+The results are shown in Figure~\ref{ablation}, where ``w/o influence'' means that only the IF calculator is removed (i.e., a self-attention module trained using a traditional loss function is retained), and ``No-selection'' means that both the feature selection module and the IF calculator are removed.
+We can see that removing any module will hurt the performance.
+In addition, ``w/o influence'' is weaker than our DIWIFT, but is still better than ``No-selection'', which also shows the importance of feature selection for modeling tabular data.